-The administration app for clubs, groups, teams and clubs.
+The administration app for clubs, groups, teams and associations.

 Get started now

-The club protocol is a central tool for documenting important decisions and discussions in club life.
+Offene Positionen anzeigenThe club protocol is a central tool for documenting important decisions and discussions in club life.
 Even though there are few to no legal requirements for this, it is important to consider a few points in order to prevent problems that arise later and to store information.

 However, there are a few good reasons for logging and recording information from your meetings.
 Here are three of the most important:

-It may be useful to enshrine the drafting of reports of board meetings and various meetings in the statutes so that the respective responsible members are required to do so from the club's point of view.
+It may be useful to enshrine the drafting of minutes of board meetings and various meetings in the statutes so that the respective responsible members are required to do so from the club's point of view.
 This also helps to verify whether the resolutions based on the club's statutes are valid.

-If you want to be on the safe side of the law, then we recommend our legal documents with 10 prepared Statutory proposals on members' meetings.
+If you want to be on the safe side of the law, then we recommend our legal documents with 10 prepared statutory proposals on members' meetings.

 Even though some of the club's protocol may be individually structured, it should definitely contain certain information so that it actually fulfills the above-mentioned purposes.
 You should definitely include the following data sets in the log: